Partnering with Staffordshire County Council to help people make Staffordshire Sustainable

 - Maintenance costs

-Applications for grants will be open during September and October each year.
+Applications for grants will be open throughout January - February 2022.

 Funding will be awarded within two months of the application deadline.
 All projects must be completed within 12 months of the grant offer.